 - Buffalo Gap Road - 1 million gallon elevated tank

-- South 19th & Highland - 1.5 million gallon elevated tank
+- South 19th and Highland - 1.5 million gallon elevated tank

 - Hartford Street - 2 million gallon elevated tank